-We are committed to leading and supporting railway history through our long-standing collaboration with the National Railway Museum.
+We are committed to leading and supporting the development of railway history and related outputs through our long-standing collaboration between the National Railway Museum and the University of York

 We aim to encourage both institutional and individual growth through our collaborations, and in the past have supported activities as diverse as PhD studentships, online teaching, student-skills placements, international conferences, policy workshops, and hands-on museum events.

-Represented by colleagues from both the University of York and the National Railway Museum, we provide a home for these shared research passions.
+Represented by colleagues from both the University of York and the National Railway Museum, we provide a home for these shared passions for research, teaching and public engagement

 Our aims are to: